avrahamappel/vid-launcher/README.md

 A simple GUI application written in Rust that allows users to play random video files from subdirectories within their `~/Videos` directory.

+## Why

+I made this so my kids wouldn't fight about which video to watch.

 ## Functionality

 - Displays a vertical list of buttons corresponding to subdirectories in the `~/Videos` directory.